Davidson Kozlowski finished his third campaign directing the Bulldogs’ fortunes after being named head men’s tennis coach at Drake on Sept. 6, 2012.

 The Bulldogs closed their campaign with a 6-1 mark, including a home win over No. 69 Wisconsin, en route to capturing their third straight regular season Missouri Valley Conference crown.

-Kozlowski was honored by his peers for his coaching efforts as the 2013 MVC Coach of the Year.
+His peers for his coaching efforts honored Kozlowski as the 2013 MVC Coach of the Year.
 Senior James McKie garnered Player of the Year accolades for Drake for the seventh consecutive campaign.
 Joining McKie on the first team at the Nos.
-2 and 3 singles positions, respectively, were sophomore Alen Salibasic and Goodman, while Jean Erasmus was tabbed to the MVC All-Select squad.
+2 and 3 singles positions, respectively, were Salibasic and Goodman, while Jean Erasmus was tabbed to the MVC All-Select squad.

 Despite being upset in the finals of the MVC Championship, the Bulldogs captured their first-ever at-large berth to the NCAA Tournament.
 Drake took full advantage of its opportunity registering the Bulldogs’ first-ever NCAA Tournament triumph, a 4-1 decision past No. 34 TCU in Los Angeles, Calif., before top-seeded UCLA posted a 4-0 victory over Drake in the second round.

 Off the court, Goodman and Salibasic earned first-team All-MVC Men's Tennis Scholar-Athlete honors, while Erasmus was chosen as an honorable mention selection.
 Salibasic garnered the MVC Elite 18 award presented to the student-athlete with the highest cumulative grade-point-average competing at the finals site of each of the league's 18 team championships.
-He later went on to be named a first-team honoree to the Capital One Academic All-America All-District VI At-Large team, as chosen by the College Sports Information Directors of America (CoSIDA.
+He later went on to be named a first-team honoree to the Capital One Academic All-America All-District VI At-Large team, as chosen by CoSIDA.

 Senior Anis Ghorbel became only the sixth Drake men’s tennis player to be selected to participate in the NCAA Championship and first since 2008 with his inclusion as an automatic qualifier in the 64-player field.
 He dropped a 6-3, 4-6, 3-6 decision versus 11th-ranked Sebastian Fanselow of Pepperdine in the opening round at the NCAA Championship in Champaign, Ill.